top of page

 2016_02_11_Plastico_Website_STILLS-26.JP

-• Incentivized buy-back of used plastics
+• incentivized buy-back of used plastics

-• Sorts and compresses plastic into bales
+• sorted and compressed waste plastic into bales

-• Sources to responsible third-party buyers
+• sold waste plastic to responsible third-party buyers

-• Educates and engages local youth
+• educated and engaged local youth

 bottom of page